dmerejkowsky/blog/content/en/pages/contact.md

 * After you submit your comment, you'll have 15 minutes to edit or delete it (If you are wondering, this works with a secret token stored in a cookie).

+## Suggest an edit

+At the top of each article, you'll find a link allowing you to suggest an edit on Github.
+This is what works best *for me*, but you are free to use any method that works best *for you*.
+I'm always grateful when attentive readers allow me to improve my work!

 ## Mastodon

 I have a [Mastodon](https://mastodon.social/about) account: